Jonarzz/refactoring-katas/unusual-spending/README.md

 (it's best to start up the cluster with 0 replicas of `unusual-spending` deployment and increase the number later, when database and JMS broker pods are up)

+4. Enable `ingress` addon and open a tunnel in Minikube:

+    minikube addons enable ingress
+    minikube tunnel

+GraphQL console is available at: http://localhost/payment/q/graphql-ui

+---

 Additional useful command examples:
 - `kubectl get svc` (also `deploy`, `pod` etc.) - get state of running services (deployments, pods)